PaulGoldschmidt/shardb2/shardb2/Usage.md

 # shardb2 Guide
-A package to provide a interface to manage and handle statics-related health-applications in Swift.
-Uses SwiftData as Database abstraction and implements functions to handle often-used data requests.
+A **synchronous** Swift package for managing health statistics applications.
+Uses SwiftData as database abstraction and provides comprehensive health data analytics. **No async/await required** - all operations use completion callbacks for progress tracking.

 ## Setup